raylobaton/cisc-179/README.md

 My first repository

-I'm a nanofabrication engineer who wants to learn more about :computer:.
+I'm a nanofabrication engineer who wants to learn more about :computer:s.